BIAPT/Scripts/Cosine Similarity/README.md

 - Anterior channels are defined as `channels_location(i).X > -0.001` meaning that every channels that are anterior to CZ including CZ are anterior.

 ## How it works
-There is a script (calculate_cosine_similarity.m) that needs to run and will walk you through the data it need to calculate the cosine similarity.
+There are different experiment scripts (calculate_cosine_similarity) that needs to run and will walk you through the data it need to calculate the cosine similarity.
 It will call the various function that are found under the folder io, selector and math.
-Here what it does:
+Here what experiment_1_calculate_cosine_similarity_against_average.m does:
 1. The script loads the average data and its channels location (located at /data)
 2. It ask for the location of the data & location for the individual participant and loads both of these information.
 3. It ask for the epoch ('EC1','IF5','EF5','EL30','EL10','EL5','EC3','EC4','EC5','EC6','EC7','EC8') to do the analysis and extract that information from the average data.